Project 01 · Live at instantpotdoc.com

 The technique that made everything else possible

-The screenshot became my standard method for any technical process throughout this entire project — deploying the app, configuring DNS, setting up LinkedIn posts, navigating Namecheap and Netlify for the first time.
+The screenshot became my standard method for any technical process throughout this entire project.
 It works because AI can see what you see and respond to what is actually on your screen rather than what it assumes is there.

 The Domain Decision